-The goal of Orientation is to introduce new students to the University of Maryland community.
+The goal of New Student Orientation is to introduce new students to the University of Maryland community.
 The Orientation Office offers a wide range of transitional programming and services for students and their families as they prepare to attend the University of Maryland.

 New Student Orientation

-Held prior to the semester a student enrolls at the University of Maryland, New Student Orientation for first-time freshmen normally covers two days; orientation for new transfer students covers one day.
+Held prior to the semester a student enrolls at the University of Maryland, New Student Orientation for first-time freshmen normally covers two days; New Student Orientation for new transfer students covers one day.
 During New Student Orientation, individuals meet with representatives from their academic college for advising and course scheduling.
 Undergraduate Orientation Advisors (OA) introduce students to academic and student life at the University of Maryland, including student campus services and resources, and opportunities for involvement on campus.

-Terp Trips focus on the continuing transition of parents.
-Offered to parents on the second day of summer freshmen Orientation programs only, these one-day programs combine a trip to an area attraction with connections to other parents and a campus faculty or staff host.
+Terp Trips focus on the continuing transition of parents and family members.
+Offered to parents and family members on the second day of summer freshmen New Student Orientation programs only, these one-day programs combine a trip to an area attraction with connections to other parents and a campus faculty or staff host.

 Introduction to the University (UNIV) Seminars

-The Orientation Office coordinates new student seminar courses, UNIV100 and 101.
+The Orientation Office coordinates new student seminar courses, UNIV100 and UNIV101.
 These courses introduce students to the world of higher education and, more specifically, to the University of Maryland.
-Course topics include career/major exploration, successful studying/test-taking strategies, diversity, time management and involvement within the University of Maryland.
-UNIV seminar courses are lead by a faculty or staff member and often an undergraduate TA.
+Course topics include career/major exploration, successful studying/test-taking strategies, diversity, time management, and involvement within the University of Maryland.
+UNIV seminar courses are led by a faculty or staff member and often an undergraduate TA.